 The distinguished American composer and pianist John Musto, known for his songs, chamber music, operas, and Emmy Award-winning soundtracks, joins fellow pianist and opera director Michael Barrett and a cast of stellar singers in the beautiful courtyard of Castello di Amorosa.
-Together they perform Musto’s hilarious one-act comic opera about marriage (and wine), Bastianello.
-Based on an Italian folktale and sung in English, this satire depicts the main character’s encounters with six fools, one made wise by a tragic blunder.
+Together they perform this hilarious, one-act comic opera about marriage (and wine), with a libretto by Pulitzer Prize and Grammy Award-winning librettist, Mark Campbell.
+Bastianello is loosely based on an Italian folktale and sung in English, and depicts the titular character’s encounters with six fools, one made wiser by a tragic blunder.

 “Musto’s lacework music,” wrote New York Magazine, “transforms the story into something delicate and bittersweet.”

-Bastianello apperas as part of the Jan Shrem and Maria Manetti Shrem Vocal Arts Series
+Bastianello appears as part of the Jan Shrem and Maria Manetti Shrem Vocal Arts Series

 Special thanks to Westin Verasa Napa